clean-css/clean-css/README.md

 Level 2 optimizations operate at rules or multiple properties level, e.g. can remove duplicate rules, remove properties redefined further down a stylesheet, or restructure rules by moving them around.

+Please note that if level 2 optimizations are turned on then, unless explicitely disabled, level 1 optimizations are applied as well.

 Here is a full list of available options:

 ```js